vishnuprasad3004/FUELFLEX/README.md

       "details": { /* Zod validation error details */ }
     }
     ```
-*   **Status 500 Internal Server Error:** If there's an issue on the server side.
+*   **Status 500 Internal Server Error:** If there's an issue on the server side, including failure from Genkit flow due to API key issues or other AI errors.
     ```json
     {
       "error": "Price estimation failed",
-      "details": "...", // Specific error message
+      "details": "...", // Specific error message from the flow "currency": "INR",
-      "currency": "INR",
       "estimatedPrice": 0
     }